ttak0422/WebARonARCore/README.md

 ## Getting started

 ### <a name="InstallingTheARCoreSDK">1.
-Install the ARCore SDK</a>
+Install the ARCore APK</a>

-WebARonARCore is built on top of [Android ARCore SDK](https://developers.google.com/ar), which requires a compatible Android device.
-For best results, we recommend:
+WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires one of the following officially-supprted devices:

 * Google Pixel or Pixel XL
 * Samsung Galaxy S8

-Install the ARCore SDK, either directly from a device:
+Install the ARCore APK, either directly from a device:

-* Visit [this link](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) from a web browser on your Android device to download and install the ARCore SDK.
+* Visit [this link](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) from a web browser on your Android device to download and install the ARCore APK.

 ...or by using ADB:

-* Download the ARCore SDK to your computer from [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) and install the APK to your device:
+* Download the ARCore APK to your computer from [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) and install the APK to your device:
   * `$ adb install -r path/to/arcore_preview.apk`

 ### <a name="InstallTheWebARonARCoreAPK">2.
 Install the WebARonARCore APK</a>